hannechi/hannechi/README.md

 # Hi, I'm Hiheb Hannechi! 👋

 I’m an engineering student currently pursuing my Master's in Software Engineering at Sup-Galilée, part of the Université de Sorbonne Paris Nord.
-With a strong foundation in software development and a passion for technology, I'm actively seeking an internship for my Final Year Project (PFE).
+With a strong foundation in software development and a passion for technology.

 ## 🛠️ Skills
 I have hands-on experience with a variety of technologies, including: